top of page

 • Culilux knives are stainless, but not completely stain free.
 To avoid staining, hand wash the blade immediately after use under lukewarm water with a mild detergent and a non-scratch cloth and wipe it dry.

-• Although the blade is sufficiently corrosion resistant for surviving several dishwasher cycles, the Micarta used in the handle is not.
+• Although the blade and the handle material G10 used in the recent production lots of our KOBE series are sufficiently corrosion resistant for surviving several dishwasher cycles (possibly with small rust stains), the Micarta used in the handle of the first versions of our KOBE series is not.
 In general, sharp kitchen knives have no place in a dishwasher.

 • The blades are very sharp.
 When cleaning, always wipe from the back of the blade towards the edge.